arankwende/bartendro-config/README.md

 From now you can no longer log in with the standard pi user.

 In theory that should be it.
 Your bartendro should work.
-You should however login and change the password with passwd.
+You should however login through ssh and change the password with passwd.
+Remember, default admin user and pass for the bartendro website is bartendro and boozemeup you should also change those.